Webhooks

 3. Click Save.

 Portico generates a webhook_secret on first setup.
-Copy it immediately — you'll need it to verify signatures.
+Copy it immediately — you need it to verify signatures.
 Clearing the URL clears the secret.

 Events